mnmickelson/portfolio/README.md

 - **WALRUS_EDA_Visualization.ipynb**: Jupyter notebook providing the analysis and visualizations for the sales optimization presentation.

-- **WALRUS_InventoryOptimization.ipynb**: Jupyter notebook for the project to find optimal stock values for each market strength, including simulations.
+- **WALRUS_InventoryOptimization.ipynb**: Jupyter notebook of the project to find optimal stock values for each market strength, including market simulations.

 ### Excel Files